Krishna66-SS/Krishna66-SS/README.md

 - 👋 Hi, I’m Subham Behera
-- 👀 I’m interested in CODIND
+- 👀 I’m interested in CODING
 - 🌱 I’m currently learning DATA SCIENCE
 - 💞️ I’m looking to collaborate on PUBLIC
 - 📫 How to reach me ANY